PowerShell/PowerShellEditorServices/docs/contributing.md

 - Review the pull requests that others submit to ensure they follow [established guidelines] (#pull-request-guidelines)
-- Help others gets started with the project by contributing documentation or hanging out in the Slack chatroom [**TODO: Need to set this up!**]
+- Help others gets started with the project by contributing documentation or hanging out in the #editors room in the [PowerShell community Slack chat](http://slack.poshcode.org).

 ## Code Contribution Guidelines

 Here's a high level list of guidelines to follow to ensure your code contribution is accepted:

-- Make sure your change aligns with project goals
 - Follow established guidelines for coding style and design
 - Follow established guidelines for commit hygiene
 - Write unit tests to validate new features and bug fixes